The Body Shop: What went wrong and what happens next?

-High street cosmetics and skincare retailer The Body Shop tumbled into administration on Tuesday amid weaker customer demand.
+High street cosmetics and skincare retailer The Body Shop is set to shut dozens of stores and cut hundreds of jobs.

-The announcement threatens the future of the brand in the UK, its more than 200 shops and thousands of workers.
+The company, which employs around 2,200 workers and has 198 UK stores, tumbled into administration last week in a bid to become “financially stable”.

-Administrators said the restructuring is to create “a more nimble and financially stable UK business”.
+On Tuesday, the administrators said they will immediately close seven stores, as part of plans to axe almost half of its current shop estate.

 Here the PA news agency looks at what led to the firm’s collapse and what the administration might mean: